abarker/camel-snake-pep8/README.rst

     be cases where the rename substitutions fail (such as modifying the globals dict).

-    Other possible problems could arise from cases where Rope cannot resolve a proposed change and so that change is skipped even though it is semantically necessary.
+    Other possible problems can arise from cases where Rope cannot resolve a proposed change and so that change is skipped even though it is semantically necessary.